DIG-Kaust/MLgeoscience/docs/lectures/13_dimred.md

 ### Sparse Coding (or Dictionary Learning)
 Sparse coding is another heavily studied model for dimensionality reduction.
-The general idea has origin in a large body of work carried out in other areas of applied mathematics where hand-crafted transformations (e.g., wavelets) habe been identified to nicely represent data of different kind (e.g., images, sounds, seismic recordings) in a very sparse fashion.
+The general idea has origin in a large body of work carried out in other areas of applied mathematics where hand-crafted transformations (e.g., wavelets) have been identified to nicely represent data of different kind (e.g., images, sounds, seismic recordings) in a very sparse fashion.
 Here *sparse* refers to the fact that the transformed signal can be represented by a vector with many zeros and just few non-zero entries.

-In this context, however, the transformation is represented a matrix $\mathbf{W}$, whose entries are once again learned directly from the available training data.
+In this context, however, the transformation is represented by a matrix $\mathbf{W}$, whose entries are once again learned directly from the available training data.
 This is achieved by imposing a strong condition on the probability distribution associated with the latent vector $\mathbf{c}$: